davadazaita/davadazaita/README.md

 ---

+<h3> As a forensic expert in the field of technology. </h3>

-<h3>I urge judges to be careful and understand the difference between artificial intelligence and animation created by specialized software.
-As a forensic expert in the field of technology. </h3>
+<h3>I urge judges to be careful and understand the difference between artificial intelligence and animation created by specialized software. </h3>

 ---